 From architectural statements to rustic tin sheds hidden among the vines, the Yarra Valley has a wonderful range of cellar doors, and with so many to visit, two full-days isn’t nearly enough to explore this region.
 Here are a couple of my favourite wineries, cellar doors and farms to visit while you’re up there.

 Yering Station is like your very own French Chateau in the middle of Victoria, except that you share it with a multitude of visitors.
 That being said, you never feel like the tasting room is crowded and the service is second to none.
-The cellar door is a darling vine-riddle 1850’s brick building juxtaposing the 5-star architecturally-designed modernist restaurant next door overlooking the Yarra Ranges.
+The cellar door is a darling vine-riddled 1850’s brick building juxtaposing the 5-star architecturally-designed modernist restaurant next door, overlooking the Yarra Ranges.
 Free tastings, Wine ranging from $18 – $90 AUD.

 Giant Steps/Innocent Bystander is a bubbling cellar door and eatery located on the main road in Healesville Town and is the only cellar open after 5pm.
 It gets a little busy on the weekends to best to book ahead if you want some hearty yet gourmet pub tucker.
-It’s also within walking distance to most Healesville accommodations, which is great for those who want to have a couple of tipples at dinner and walk home instead of worrying about never finding a cab (see above: cab situation in the Yarra Valley, or lack thereof).
+It’s also within walking distance to most Healesville accommodations, which is great for those who want to have a couple of tipples at dinner and walk home instead of worrying about NEVER finding a cab (see above: cab situation in the Yarra Valley, or lack thereof).

 Sticks Winery is a hidden little gem among a great big vineyard off the beaten path.
 There are many reasons to visit this tasting room, not the least of which is their fantastic Sticks Pinot Noir (which is my go-to Pinot for an after-work wind-down or glass with dinner)!
-It’s easy on the wallet too, and the servers will go out of their way to make your visit is an enjoyable and knowledgeable one.
+It’s easy on the wallet too, and the servers will go out of their way to make your visit an enjoyable and knowledgeable one.
 Free Tastings, Wine ranging from $22 – $45 AUD.

 If all this wine is becoming tedious (how?) then White Rabbit Beer is for you.
 Located right next door to the Healesville Giant Steps/Innocent Bystander Cellar Door, it is designed around two custom built 5,000l open fermentation tanks and decorated with imagery from Lewis Carroll’s Alice in Wonderland.
 Sit down, take time out and have a pint or a paddle.